rekalogika/rekapager/README.md

 most cases, a real user won't have a good reason for accessing page 56267264, but doing so can cause a denial of service to the web server, application, and the database.

+For interoperability, the library supports using any of the existing Pagerfanta adapters, as well as adapting a Pagerfanta instance into an `OffsetPageableInterface` instance.

 ## Supported Underlying Data Types